listlessbird/poland-ai-ts-workshop/exercises/01-basics-DONE/01.2-stream-text-to-terminal/problem/readme.md

 We need to replace the `TODO` with code that creates a text stream using the `streamText` function from the AI SDK.

-The `streamText` function requires a model and a prompt.
+The `streamText` function requires a `model` and a `prompt`.
 We already have both of these defined in our code.

 We need to pass these values to `streamText` to create our `stream` object, which will then allow us to access the `textStream` property.